brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 - The `on` section tells it to run whenever one of two things happens:
 	- The first is whenever a change is pushed to the default branch, `main`.
-	- The second is when it's 5:00 AM [UTC](https://www.timeanddate.com/worldclock/timezone/utc)---which corresponds to late night in my time zone---and works because of GitHub Actions’ support for [cron jobs](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).
+	- The second is when it's 5:00 AM [UTC](https://www.timeanddate.com/worldclock/timezone/utc) --- which corresponds to late night in my time zone --- and works because of GitHub Actions’ support for [cron jobs](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/).
 This cron job generates that earlier-mentioned automatic daily build for the sake of updating webmentions.
 - Then there's the `jobs` section.
 It gives these orders:
 	- Use the latest version of [Ubuntu](https://ubuntu.com) that the remote server is willing to load.
 	- "Checkout" that aforementioned default branch in Git.